Sacramento Dog Bite Attorney

 When a pet owner loses control of their dog, the animal may scratch, bite, or knock over those nearby.
 Dog owners have a responsibility to keep their pets under control in public areas and on their own property where others are invited to visit.
 If you, your child, or other loved one was attacked by a vicious dog, you have the right to pursue compensation for the injuries you've sustained.

 Call our team today at (916) 229-6755 for more information about your legal options.
-We are here to protect your right to compensation after an accident or injury caused by someone else.
+Our Sacramento dog attack lawyers are here to protect your right to compensation after an accident or injury caused by someone else.

 Strict Liability Dog Bite Laws in California

 California considers dog bites through a lens of strict liability.
 Essentially, this means an owner is responsible for any and all injuries caused by their pet, even if the dog had no prior history of aggression.
-An owner cannot defend themselves with the claim that their dog has no history of aggressive behavior.
+A pet owner in Sacramento cannot defend themselves with the claim that their dog has no history of aggressive behavior.

 In California, or any other strict liability state, you will have to prove: